Summary

 Wikipedia

-Valerie Jean Foushee (/fuˈʃ/ foo-SHEE; née Paige; born May 7, 1956)[1][2] is an American politician serving as the U.S. representative for North Carolina’s 4th congressional district since 2023 as a member of the Democratic Party.
-Elected to the North Carolina House of Representatives for the 50th district in 2012, she was appointed to represent the 23rd senatorial district in 2013.[3]
+Valerie Jean Foushee (/fuˈʃiː/ foo-SHEE; née Paige; born May 7, 1956)[1][2] is an American politician serving since 2023 as the U.S. representative for North Carolina’s 4th congressional district.
+A member of the Democratic Party, she served in the North Carolina House of Representatives for the 50th district in 2012 and was appointed to represent the 23rd senatorial district in 2013.[3]
+She is the first African American and the first woman to represent the district in Congress.

 State legislature

-Elected to the House in 2012, Foushee was selected by local Democrats to fill a vacancy in the Senate caused by the resignation of Eleanor Kinnaird in 2013.[4]
-During the legislative session beginning in 2015, Foushee was one of 12 African Americans serving in the North Carolina Senate.[5]
+Foushee was elected to the North Carolina House of Representatives in 2012.
+Local Democrats selected her to fill a vacancy in the North Carolina Senate caused by Eleanor Kinnaird‘s resignation in 2013.[10]
+During the legislative session beginning in 2015, Foushee was one of 12 African Americans serving in the North Carolina Senate.[11]

 Committees